Kong/docs.konghq.com/app/enterprise/2.1.x/deployment/hybrid-mode-setup.md

 {% endnavtab %}
 {% endnavtabs %}

-## Step 4: Verify that nodes are connected
+## Step 4: Verify that Nodes are Connected

 Use the Control Plane’s Cluster Status API to monitor your Data Planes.
 It provides:
 * The name of the node